rguo123/m2g-lims/README.md

 # Installation:
 ## Prequisites:
 Have Google Chrome or Chromium installed.
+Have Python3.6 and pip3 package manager installed.

 ## Setup
 1. Clone this repository